Priyanshu-2024-Solanki/netflix-gpt/README.md

 - Implement Sign in User API
 - Create Redux Store with userSlice
 - Implemented Signout
+- If the user is not logged in redirect /browse to Login Page and vice versa
+- Transfer hardcoded values to constant.js file
+- Register TMDB API & create an app & get access token
+- Get Data from TMDB now playing movies list API
+- Custom Hook for now playing Movies
+- Create moviesSlice
+- Update Store with movies Data
+- Planning for mainContainer and secondary container
+- Fetch Data for trailer video
+- Update store with Trailer Video data
+- Embedded the Youtube video and make it autoplay and mute
+- Tailwind Classes to make Main Container look awesome

 # Features
 - Browse (after authentication)